 Scour the internet to see what you can find.
 Are there any deals out there?
 Keep in mind seasonality; certain times of the year may be more expensive than others for particular destinations.
 Also, do some preliminary searching for basic transportation, accommodation, and activities that you want to do at these destinations.
 These need to be factored into your overall budget.

-In fact, one of my favorite sayings is “travel is the one thing you buy that makes you richer.”
+In fact, one of my favorite travel quotes is “travel is the one thing you buy that makes you richer.”

 8. Start Counting Down